 If the floor is made of combustible material, then a non-combustible floor protector is required between the floor and the stove.
 An example of a non-combustible floor protector is a hearth constructed with a continuous layer of tile, brick, slate, glass or another non-combustible facing.
 There is no R-value requirement.

-If you use a rear connector pipe, ensure it is listed with Underwriter's Laboratories.
 Check the listing of your pipe with UL for the correct clearances.

 The diagrams in this manual represent typical installations, but are specific to the Simpson Dura-Vent DVL brand.